Nellie Fong: Political career

 Fong was a member of the Urban Council and District Board from 1983–89, and a member of the Hong Kong Legislative Council of Hong Kong from 1988–1991.
 She was appointed a Justice of Peace in 1988.
-In 1992, she was the among the first batch of Hong Kong Affairs Advisors to the Chinese Government.
+In 1992, she was among the first batch of Hong Kong Affairs Advisors to the Chinese Government.
 Between 1993 and 1997, Fong served as a member of the Preparatory Committee (transition team organised by the Chinese Central Government) on Hong Kong's Transfer of Sovereignty to China and Fong was the Convenor of the Economic Subgroup.

 In 1995, Fong organised the Better Hong Kong Foundation and was Chairman of the Executive Committee from 1995–2001.

 From 1977–2002, Fong was appointed by Mr C H Tung, the first Chief Executive of HKSAR to be a member of the HKSAR Executive Council from January 1997 – June 2002.

 In 1999 Fong began assisting the State-owned Assets Supervision and Administration Commission of the State Council in the training of leaders of Important Key State-owned Enterprises and had helped many state-owned enterprises to get listed overseas.

 In 2003 and 2008, respectively, Fong became a member of the 10th and 11th National Committee of the Chinese People's Political Consultative Conference (CPPCC).